General Intents for Smart Contract Wallets

 The core interface required for an intent standard to have is:

-(IntentSolution calldata solution, uint256 executionIndex, uint256 segmentIndex, bytes memory context)
+(IntentSolution calldata solution, uint256 executionIndex, uint256 segmentIndex, bytes calldata context)

 external returns (bytes memory);